PRINT SUPPORT | Prepping your files for final print production

 The required resolution is a minimum of 300 DPI.
 If your artwork reads anything lower than 300 DPI, this will appear to print blurry or pixelated.
 However, due to the view distance, Large Format Print items such as Banners, Billboards, and Posters can have a lower resolution (DPI).

-For more information on setting your resolution and why it's important, please click here.
+Please click here for more information on setting your resolution and why it's essential.

 RGB Color is currently being displayed through your monitor.
 Your computer monitor creates bright and vibrant colors.
 Believe it or not, your monitor is creating shades of colors that do not exist in the print world.
 Crazy, right?
 Colors being displayed on your monitor will not print exactly as you see them!
 To help zone in on the correct output color, we require you to submit your artwork in a CMYK color mode.
-Switching to this color mode will help guide you in the correct direction of what your colors will appear like when printed.
+Switching to this color mode will help guide you toward what your colors will appear like when printed.

 For more information on converting your files to CMYK, please click here.